icis4/yat/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 - Sending of very long lines in other terminal types (in case of e.g. serial COM ports longer than the software buffer, typically 2048 bytes) works again (bug #417).
 - Handling of [Preferences... > ...take serial number/string into account] fixed (rel. to bug #480).
+- Consequence of .NET upgrade (former limitations of .NET Runtime 2 and .NET Framework 3.5):
+   > System display scaling other than 100% (96 DPI) no longer result in minor distortions on Win 7
+     (bugs #85, #235, #375) nor some blurring on Win 8 and above (feature request #310).
+   > Use of serial COM ports while disconnect, undock or hibernate without closing the port should
+     no longer result in an 'ObjectDisposedException' or 'UnauthorizedAccessException' (bugs #224,
+     #254, #293, #316, #317, #345, #382, #385, #387, #401, #442).
+   > Running YAT for a long period, or creating many terminals, no longer results in memory leaks,
+     previously resulting in gradual increase of memory consumption (RAM) (bugs #243, #263, #336).

 Limitations and known issues:
 - General limitations of .NET Framework: